+- negative impacts on yourself or your community, e.g. financial loss, physical harm, nuisance from traffic;

 - dangers to health and safety or the environment;

 - failure to comply with standards or legal obligations;

 - harassment of any nature;

 - criminal activity;

 - improper conduct or unethical behaviour;

 - financial malpractice or fraud; and

 - attempts to conceal any of these.